 “But you spend a lot of time there,” He said.
 “Your life will flow better if you cleaned out the distractions and organized your priorities.”

-“But my desk overpowers me,” I whined.
+“My desk overpowers me,” I whined.
 “I don’t know how to bring order to it.”

 “Will you let me help you?”
 His warm eyes sparkled.
-I stared back and nodded.
-I wanted order, but the project overwhelmed me.

 We dove in together.
 He held up papers and asked what I planned to do with the thoughts listed.
 We laughed and compiled heaps to be filed and tossed.
 The tedious task flew by as we worked together.
 He helped me separate the useful from the useless.